-My Story: I love what I do!
-My work as a coach and an educator is grounded in positive psychology, a research-based field that studies what helps people to thrive in their lives and work, and how we can apply those findings in practical ways.
+My Story: My work as a coach and educator is grounded in positive psychology, a research-based field that studies what helps people to thrive in their lives and work, and how we can apply those findings in practical ways.

-In addition to my coaching practice, I teach a college freshman course called Positive Psychology: The Science of Happiness, Creativity, and Accomplishment, and I give talks and workshops to people interested in bringing positive psychology into their lives and workplaces.
+In addition to my coaching practice, I have taught an online course at Champlain College called Foundations of Positive Organizational Development and Change.
+I have also taught a first year course at UMass Amherst called Positive Psychology: The Science of Happiness, Creativity, and Accomplishment.
+I give talks and workshops to people interested in bringing positive psychology into their lives and workplaces.

-My Love of Learning: I recently received a Master of Science in Positive Organization Development and Change (MPOD) from Case Western Reserve University in Cleveland, Ohio.
+My Love of Learning (and how it impacts the work I do): I have a Master of Science in Positive Organization Development and Change (MPOD) from Case Western Reserve University in Cleveland, Ohio.
 I hold a Bachelor’s degree in Music Education from the University of Minnesota.
-I trained with the Institute for Professional Excellence in Coaching (IPEC), where I hold an Energy Leadership Master Practitioner certification, and I am an Associate Certified Coach (ACC) with the International Coach Federation.
+I trained with an Accredited Coach Training Program (ACTP) through the International Coach Federation (ICF), and I am an Associate Certified Coach (ACC) with the ICF.

-My loves: I have been married for 32 years, I’m a mom to four grown children, mother-in-law to three, and grandma to three.
-My family has always been my biggest priority, and that hasn’t changed!
-And now I also love the work that I do.
-I love making personal connections and seeing people’s faces light up when they become empowered by the teachings of positive psychology.
+My loves: I have been married to my husband, Mark, since 1985, I’m a mom to four grown children, mother-in-law to three, and grandma to four.
+My family has always been my biggest priority, and that hasn’t changed… and now I also love the work I do.
+I love personal connections and seeing people’s faces light up when they experience the power of coaching and the tools of positive psychology.